pivotal/docs-platform-automation/docs/pipelines/resources.md

 The configuration below uses the [`prepare-tasks-with-secrets`][prepare-tasks-with-secrets] task to load secrets from your external configuration files.

-{% code_snippet 'examples', 'resources-pipeline-prepare-tasks-with-secrets' %}
+{% code_snippet 'reference', 'resources-pipeline-prepare-tasks-with-secrets' %}

 ### Jobs

 Each job corresponds to a "box" on the visual representation of your Concourse pipeline.
 These jobs consume resources defined above.

-{% code_snippet 'examples', 'resources-pipeline-jobs' %}
+{% code_snippet 'reference', 'resources-pipeline-jobs' %}

 {% with path="../" %}
     {% include ".internal_link_url.md" %}